kubecost/docs/orphaned-resources.md

 Kubecost displays all disks and IP addresses that are not utilized by any cluster.
 These may still incur charges, and so you should consider these orphaned resources for deletion.

-You can access the Orphaned Resources page by selecting *Settings* in the left navigation, then selecting *Manage orphaned resources*.
+You can access the Orphaned Resources page by selecting *Savings* in the left navigation, then selecting *Manage orphaned resources*.

 ![Orphaned Resources](/images/orphanedresources.png)